shenwei356/kmcp/docs/faq.md

 ### How to tune parts of options when using preset profiling modes?

-Sorry it's not supported due to the limitation of the command-line argument parsers.
+<s>Sorry it's not supported due to the limitation of the command-line argument parsers.
-You need explicitly set all relevant options of the mode.
+You need explicitly set all relevant options of the mode.</s>

+It's available since v0.8.2.